thedges/PSBulkAction/README.md

 That's it!
 You should now be able to perform bulk editing on your table component and perform custom field edits, chatter posts and task creations.

+##SAQL Consideration
+One consideration when modifying the SAQL code above to provide the '--bulkconfig=<configuration>' comment line is that it changes the SAQL in the dashboard JSON file to source code mode.
+If you don't want the SAQL converted to source code mode, then there is one other option for configuring this component.
+It involves making a copy of the PSBulkActionHandler VisualForce page.
+Follow these instructions if you need to take this approach:
+   - Go to <b>Setup > Custom Code > Visualforce Pages</b>
+   - Find the PSBulkActionHandler VisualForce page.
+     - Select 'Clone' button at the top
+     - Provide a new "Label" and "Name" value.
+This can be whatever you want to uniquely define your demo setup.
+     - Change the line that says "var bulkConfig = null;" to provide a new configuration setting.
+It can be any of the 3 values as defined above.
+Examples would be: var bulkConfig = 'a4xf4000000UadMAAS';
+         var bulkConfig = '00013';
+         var bulkConfig = 'Auto Customer Rank Churn';
+     - Save your new VF page.
+     - Write down the "Name" provided as you need it for next step.
+   - Open your EA Dashboard in Studio and edit your table component to bind to this new BulkAction configuration.
+In configuration window on right side of screen, set following config properties:
+     - <b>Custom Action Label</b> - a string value to show as menu option for your table; example: 'Bulk Edit'
+     - <b>Visualforce Page Name</b> - set to the Name value you created earlier

 <b>Dependency:</b> Install the [LightningStrike.io](https://github.com/thedges/Lightning-Strike) package first.

 <a href="https://githubsfdeploy.herokuapp.com">